HDrizzle/stack_machine/version_2/hardware_docs/control_unit.md

 ## Interrupts

 The signal `Interrupt` from the interrupt handler is read on the positive edge and used to determine whether `Instruction post-latch OE` is set.
-The instruction data bus has pull up/down resistors to hardcode the default value to the interruot call instruction (0x0015) so when the `Instruction post-latch OE` is low then the interrupt handler will be called.
+The instruction data bus has pull up/down resistors to hardcode the default value to the interrupt call instruction (0x0015) so when the `Instruction post-latch OE` is low then the interrupt handler will be called.

 The interrupt call can only happen when `Interrupt in-progress` is low and `Interrupt enabled` is high. `Interrupt enabled` is an SR latch which is set by: